dinedal/cirgonus/README.md

 To build, type: `make cirgonus`.
 To build `cstat`, type `make cstat`.

+## Running Cirgonus

+`cirgonus <config file|dir>` starts cirgonus with the configuration specified -- see the file and directory sections below for more information on how the configuration looks.

+You can also use `cirgonus generate` to generate a config file based on polled resources.

 ## Config File

 A config file is required to run Cirgonus.
 Check out `test.json` for an example